See Session Quality data

-Using similar machine learning as with Smart Lists and Smart Goals, Analytics calculates the Session Quality and Average Session Quality metrics to estimate a user’s proximity to conversion.
+Using similar machine learning as with Smart Lists and Smart Goals, Analytics calculates the Session Quality dimension and the Average Session Quality metric to estimate a user’s proximity to conversion.
 User engagement is evaluated for each session, and the resulting proximity to conversion is expressed as a score of 1-100 for each session during the date range, with 1 being the farthest from and 100 being the closest to a transaction.
 A value of 0 indicates that the metric is not calculated for the selected time range.

 Session Quality is calculated for individual sessions.

 Average Session Quality is calculated for all sessions related to a dimension for the date range you’re using, for example:

 - The score for all sessions where Source = google during January 1 - January 31